 In addition to the items in the SIPPS manual, I supplemented with having them sing the sight word songs of the week and write them on whiteboards to help them make the connection from the music to the print.
 We would just sing it softly without the CD since the rest of the class was working in small groups.

 Here is one of the sight word songs!
 This is from Sing and Spell Vol. 4!

 In addition to that, we would sometimes read the CVC words flashcards from my CVC books and match them to their pictures.
 For the children that were struggling, sometimes I would simply give them the onset (first sound) and then the rime (last two sounds) and ask them to blend them together to make the word.
 Then they had to find the picture that matched the sounds that they just blended together.

-One thing that also really helped the kids to learn how to blend CVC words (three letter consonant-vowel-consonant words) was to sing these Sound Blending Songs!
+One thing that also really helped the kids to learn how to blend CVC words (three letter consonant-vowel-consonant words) was to sing these sound blending Word Family Songs!
 These songs put the process of blending the sounds together into song, and made practicing sooo much more fun and easy!

 On Wednesdays, we would do guided writing in small groups!
 It is SO much easier to help children write in small groups than trying to help all of them write at once!
 On these days, I always gave a lesson to the whole group FIRST, before sending them to their small groups.
 When I did this, I would go through the entire process of what they were to write, step by step.
 I showed them how I used the songs to help myself spell, and how I could find the word on the word wall if I still couldn’t remember how to form those letters.
 You can learn more about how I did this on this post here.